Isaiah 1: Superscription (1:1)

-According to the Pulpit Commentary, the prophecies of Isaiah "concern primarily the kingdom of Judah, not that of Israel".
+According to the Christian Pulpit Commentary, the prophecies of Isaiah "concern primarily the kingdom of Judah, not that of Israel".
 This verse "is probably best understood as the heading of the first great collection of prophecies" in chapters 1-12.
 Chapter 13 initiates a proclamation against Babylon.

-The great accusation (1:2-4)
+The great accusation (1:2–4)

 Isaiah calls the people of Judah "a thoughtless people".

 Verse 2

 Hear, O heavens, and give ear, O earth;